 Get the Details

-The CVRP terms and conditions contain a summarized version of the requirements found in the implementation manual.
-You must agree to the terms and conditions as part of the rebate application process.
+The CVRP Terms and Conditions contain a summarized version of the requirements found in the implementation manual.
+You must agree to the Implementation Manual and Terms and Conditions as part of the rebate application process.